5 Ways to Get Feature Adoption Right

-Why do you need to increase feature adoption?
+Why do you need to improve feature adoption?

 If feature adoption is so complex, why should you spend time trying to figure it out and improve it?
 There are several answers to this question.

-Increasing feature adoption can also help you increase customer engagement., This is because one of the best ways of getting more engaged customers is by giving them more reasons to interact with your tools.
+A well thought-out feature release strategy and constant efforts to improve feature adoption can also have a positive effect on customer engagement., This is because one of the best ways of getting more engaged customers is by giving them more reasons to interact with your tools.
 Feature adoption results in precisely this: when features stick, customers come back to your products, engage with them more, make them a part of their daily lives and keep paying.
 They may even pay for upgrades and more expensive plans, which will be reflected in your improved expansion rate!

 In the end, increasing feature adoption, directly and indirectly, leads to more revenue and customer satisfaction.
 Below, you can find out how you can lead to such an increase.